-At grant date, each unit represents the value of one share of our common stock.
-These units are settled in stock and the amount of the payout is based on (1) the vesting percentage, which can be from zero to 200% based on performance achieved and (2) the value of our common stock on the date vesting is determined by the Compensation Committee.
+Each unit granted represents one share of our common stock.
+These units are settled in stock and the amount of the payout is based on (1) the vesting percentage, which can be from zero to 200% based on performance achieved and (2) the value of our common stock on the vesting date which is determined by the Compensation Committee.
 Dividend equivalent may accrue during the performance period and would be paid in stock at the end of the performance period.
+The performance period for the TSR-PSUs is a three year period.
 The performance period for the PG/RG-PSUs is based on annual performance targets earned over a three-year period.

 SARs.
-At March 31, 2018, there were 337,000 SARs outstanding.
+At June 30, 2018, there were 1,104 SARs outstanding.